-The GSMA Mobile for Development Utilities Innovation Fund ("the Fund") supports innovative organisations in emerging markets.
+DEJECTIVES The GSMA Mobile for Development Utilities Innovation Fund ("the Fund") supports innovative organisations in emerging markets.
 The goal of the Fund is to improve access to basic energy, water and sanitation services, using mobile technology.
 The Fund supports innovative business models that use technology and the reach of the mobile communications industry to deliver underserved or low-income consumers with new or improved access to energy, water and sanitation services.
-M4D Utilities serves as a "market facilitator" by sharing lessons learned and best practices from these trials to help operators, innovators and funders advance these models.

-The Fund is funded by UK Government's Department for International Development (DFID), and supported by the GSMA and its members.

-The Fund is calling for suitable Market Validation projects that:

-- Include the use of mobile as a significant element of an energy, water, or sanitation service; - Have a strong partnership with a mobile network operator OR utility service provider (urban or peri-urban), which is supported by a Memorandum of Understanding or other contract. - Scale or replicate an innovative business model which the applicant has previously demonstrated improves or increases access to energy, water and sanitation for underserved or low-income consumers; - Are not easily supported by other commercial sources of finance but will contribute significantly to the body of evidence that proves the commercial case (or financial sustainability) for mobile-enabled solutions in the provision of energy, water or sanitation; - Have a means of forecasting and measuring the number of end users receiving new or improved access, and the level of service improvement and/or the frequency of use;

-In addition, preference will be given to:
+MAD Utilities serves as a "market facilitator" by sharing lessons learned and best practices from these trials to help operators, innovators and funders advance these models.
+The Fund is funded by UK Government's Department for International Development (DFID and the Scaling Off-Grid Energy Grand Challenge for Development), and supported by the GSMA and its members.
+The Fund is calling for suitable Market Validation projects that: Include the use of mobile as a significant element of an energy, water, or sanitation service; Have a strong partnership with a mobile network operator OR utility service provider (urban or peri-urban), which is supported by a Memorandum of Understanding or other contract.
+Scale or replicate an innovative business model which the applicant has previously demonstrated improves or increases access to energy, water and sanitation.
+Are not easily supported by other commercial sources of finance but will contribute significantly to the body of evidence that proves the commercial case (or financial sustainability) for mobile-enabled solutions in the provision of energy, water or sanitation, Have a means of forecasting and measuring the number of end users receiving new or improved access, and the level of service improvement and/or the frequency of use; In addition, preference will be given to: Projects that demonstrate equitable access to energy, water or sanitation for underserved orosumers; Projects which are the 2.
+GEOGRAPHY The Fund is open to support organisations from, and operating in: Sub-Saharan Africa; South and Southeast Asia.

-- · Projects that demonstrate equitable access to energy, water or sanitation for underserved women; - Projects that demonstrate low carbon or renewable solutions for improving access to energy, water or sanitation for underserved consumers; - Projects which are the most likely to demonstrate scalability and/or replicability; - Projects which are the most likely to demonstrate benefits to the mobile industry through these models.

-Please see section 10 for more specific evaluation criteria.

-OBJECTIVES

-The Fund is open to support organisations from, and operating in:

-- Sub-Saharan Africa: - South and Southeast Asia.

 The following countries within these regions are ineligible: Algeria, Botswana, Gabon, Libya, Namibia, South Africa, Tunisia, Malaysia and Thailand.

-Launch: July 31, 2017

-Deadline for concept notes: September 3, 2017

-The support package includes:

-- Funding (see 11 & 12); - Mobile-focused mentoring and technical assistance; - Advice and support on how to facilitate relationships with mobile operators, where relevant; - Peer learning from organisations pursuing similar mobile-enabled utility service models.
+LAUNCH DATE Launch: July 31, 2017 Deadline for concept notes: September 3, 2017 4.
+TYPE OF SUPPORT AVAILABLE The support package includes: Funding (see 11 &amp; 12); Mobile-focused mentoring and technical assistance; Advice and support on how to facilitate relationships with mobile operators, where relevant; Peer learning from organisations pursuing similar mobile-enabled utility service models.

+Peer learning from organisations pursuing similar mobile-enabled utility service models.